-Program Design

-1. Which units are inspected?
-All units All units built before 1978 Exemptions - any exemptions must be clearly justified in the text of the law None Other How many units will this policy cover?
+Program Design 1.
+Which units are inspected?
+All units All units built before 1978 Exemptions - any exemptions must be clearly justified in the text of the law Other None How many units will this policy cover?
 2. What do they look for?
 All lead hazards Lead paint only Other housing hazards Lead Testing Risk Assessment Collect + analyze Samples Visual + dust wipe clearance 3.
-What do you do if there is a lead hazard?
-Full abatement Interim Controls Require lead safe work practices Require dust clearance 4.
+What do you do if there is a lead hazard? | Full abatement | Interim Controls Require lead safe work practices Require dust clearance 4.
 How often are the inspections?
 5. Who does the inspection?
-City Third Party Both Implementation, Accountability, and Enforcement Legal Foundation for the inspection program All housing built before 1978 is presumed to contain lead paint Lead hazards are a nuisance and are prohibited City has right of entry with permission or administrative warrant Need help completing a section?
+City Third Party Both Implementation, Accountability, and Enforcement

+Lead hazards are a nuisance and are prohibited City has right of entry with permission or administrative warrant